FERPA for Students

 Frequently Asked Questions

-How does FERPA affect me?
+How does FERPA affect me as a student?

 APU’s FERPA policy is in place to protect your records and to prevent inappropriate disclosure.